skmdimtiaj/php-mysql-torrentz2.eu-colne-torrent-tracker-search-engine-script/readme.md

     i.e "https://yoursite.com/?rss=**tv**" or "https://yoursite.com/?rss=**movies**".

-7. Post to twitter or whatever you like.
+7. Post to twitter or whaerever you like.

 9. Ping your site using [pingler.com](https://pingler.com) or [pingomatic.com](https://pingomatic.com).